DMZ Campaign (1969–1971): March 1969

-On 1 March at 10:50 the armored cavalry squadron of the 1st Brigade, 5th Infantry Division engaged a PAVN force 4 mi northwest of Cam Lộ District killing 33 PAVN; U.S. losses were two killed.
+On 1 March at 10:50 the armored cavalry squadron of the 1st Brigade, 5th Infantry Division engaged a PAVN force 4 mi northwest of Cam Lộ District, killing 33 PAVN; U.S. losses were two killed.
 On 3 March at 03:00 a Marine firebase 3 mi north of the Rockpile occupied by a unit of the 4th Marine Regiment was attacked by the PAVN.
 The attack was repulsed with 20 PAVN killed and 10 individual weapons captured; U.S. losses were 13 killed.

-On 7 March at 15:00 a company from the 1st Brigade was attacked 7 mi south of Quảng Trị, the company returned fire and directed artillery onto the area resulting in ten PAVN killed and two captured; U.S. losses were four killed.
-At 16:15 an aerial observer saw 100 PAVN in fortified positions 3 mi northeast of Con Thien and directed artillery fire onto the positions destroying five bunkers and killing seven PAVN.
+On 7 March at 15:00 a company from the 1st Brigade was attacked 7 mi south of Quảng Trị, the company returned fire and directed artillery onto the area, resulting in ten PAVN killed and two captured; U.S. losses were four killed.
+At 16:15 an aerial observer saw 100 PAVN in fortified positions 3 mi northeast of Con Thien and directed artillery fire onto the positions, destroying five bunkers and killing seven PAVN.
 On 8 March at 10:00 infantry from the 1st Brigade found graves containing ten PAVN/Vietcong (VC) dead 6 mi south of Quảng Trị, all had been killed ten days previously.
 On 9 March at 11:00 a patrol from the 3rd Marine Regiment ambushed a PAVN platoon 4 mi south of Cam Lộ.
 The Marines called in artillery fire and killed 20 PAVN and captured one and 13 individual and one crew-served weapons.

-On 11 March at 16:15 an aerial observer saw 15 PAVN 3 mi north of Con Thien and called in artillery fire killing ten.
-At 17:30 an aerial observer received fire 3 miles west of Con Thien and called artillery fire onto the position killing four PAVN and destroying three .51 cal machine guns.
-On 13 March at 11:15 a unit of the 4th Regiment engaged a PAVN force 4 mi northwest of the Rockpile, the action continued until 08:00 the next morning when the PAVN withdrew leaving 23 dead; U.S. losses were ten killed.
-On 15 March at 06:00 15 122/140mm rockets hit Cửa Việt Base.
-A Forward Air Controller (FAC) saw the firing position 4 mi northeast of Gio Linh and directed artillery and naval gunfire onto the location causing a secondary explosion.
+On 11 March at 16:15 an aerial observer saw 15 PAVN 3 mi north of Con Thien and called in artillery fire, killing ten.
+At 17:30 an aerial observer received fire 3 miles west of Con Thien and called artillery fire onto the position, killing four PAVN and destroying three .51 cal machine guns.
+On 13 March at 11:15 a unit of the 4th Regiment engaged a PAVN force 4 mi northwest of the Rockpile, the action continued until 08:00 the next morning when the PAVN withdrew, leaving 23 dead; U.S. losses were ten killed.
+On 15 March at 06:00 15 122/140 mm rockets hit Cửa Việt Base.
+A Forward Air Controller (FAC) saw the firing position 4 mi northeast of Gio Linh and directed artillery and naval gunfire onto the location, causing a secondary explosion.
 A Marine patrol moved to the firing location and engaged a PAVN force 3 mi northeast of Gio Linh.
-The Marines were reinforced by amphibious vehicles at 07:30 and the battle continued until 10:40 when the PAVN withdrew leaving ten dead and two captured and one 82mm mortar.
+The Marines were reinforced by amphibious vehicles at 07:30 and the battle continued until 10:40 when the PAVN withdrew, leaving ten dead and two captured and one 82 mm mortar.